Aiur-wzy/dsaa2012-project/README.md

 - `--width-mult` scales the CNN capacity; `--in-chans 3` replicates grayscale channels for 3-channel backbones.
 - `--workers` controls dataloader workers; set to 0 for Windows/CPU-only environments.

+Parameter guide:
+- `--csv` points to the FER-2013 CSV; relative or absolute paths both work.
+- `--epochs` sets total training epochs; increase for more convergence time.
+- `--batch-size` controls GPU/CPU memory use and gradient estimate stability.
+- `--in-chans` switches between grayscale (1) and 3-channel inputs when using different backbones.
+- `--ckpt-dir` is the folder where checkpoints/metrics are written; it will be created if missing.

 Artifacts written under `--ckpt-dir` include `latest.pt`, `best.pt`, a per-epoch `history.csv`, and a `process.json` summary for downstream notebooks and visualizations.
 The trainer automatically reports best validation accuracy when finished.【F:fer/train.py†L111-L193】【F:fer/train.py†L201-L273】

 ## 4) Evaluate a Checkpoint